asggo/store/README.md

         // do something with key
     }

-    // Get all keys with bucket in the name. keys, err := s.FindKeys("bucket")
+    // Get all keys in the test bucket with key in the name. keys, err := s.FindKeys("test", "key")
     if err != nil {
         fmt.Println("Could not get keys.")
     }